Zor365/Zor365/README.md

-- 👋 Hi, I’m @Zor365
+- 👋 Hi, I’m Rufus
-- 👀 I’m interested in web development
+- 👀 I’m interested in Cyber security and web development
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning Networking.
 - 💞️ I’m looking to collaborate on projects to make this learning journey intense and quick

 <!---